-Waze staff does not read this forumThis forum is made for community discussions only.
+Waze staff do not read this forumThis forum is made for community discussions only.

 To submit a feature request to Waze, read and follow the "[Guidelines] How to request and search for new features".